 Define the preferred IP version for sending and receiving media (audio, video, data).
-Only applicable when both Network IPStack and Conference CallProtocolIPStack are set to Dual, and the network does not have a mechanism for choosing the preferred IP version.
+Only applicable when both Network IPStack and Conference CallProtocollPStack are set to Dual, and the network does not have a mechanism for choosing the preferred IP version.

-Default value: IPv4
+Requires user role: ADMIN Default value: IPv4